Tools Support

 What Is LCL Shipping?

-LCL (Less-Than-Container Load) is an ocean freight service where your cargo shares container space with shipments from other shippers.
-You pay per cubic meter (CBM) instead of renting an entire container.
-It's the most cost-effective ocean freight option for shipments between 1 and 15 CBM.
+LCL (Less-Than-Container Load) is an ocean freight service where your cargo shares container space with loads from other shippers.
+You pay per cubic meter (CBM), instead of renting a whole container.
+It's often the cheapest ocean freight option for shipments between 1 and 15 CBM.

-Your freight forwarder or consolidator collects cargo from multiple shippers, packs it into a shared container at a CFS (Container Freight Station), ships it, and then deconsolidates at the destination CFS for individual delivery.
-The trade-off vs FCL: lower cost per CBM but longer transit time (5-15 days extra) due to consolidation/deconsolidation.
+Your freight forwarder or consolidator collects cargo from many shippers, packs it into a shared container at a CFS (Container Freight Station), ships it, then deconsolidates it at the destination CFS for individual delivery.
+The trade-off vs FCL: you get a lower cost per CBM, but a longer transit time (5-15 days extra), due to the grouping and un-grouping steps.

 Average LCL Rates by Route (2026)